brendano/stanford_corenlp_pywrapper/README.md

 git clone https://github.com/brendano/stanford_corenlp_pywrapper
 pip install stanford_corenlp_pywrapper
 ```

+Java version 7 or higher is required to be installed.

 ## Usage

 The basic arguments to open a server are (1) the pipeline type (see
 `javasrc/corenlp/Parse.java` for the list of possible ones), and (2) the
 directory that contains the CoreNLP jar files.
 Here we assume the program has
 been installed using `pip install`.

 ```
 >>> from stanford_corenlp_pywrapper import sockwrap